arcanefoam/py_bintray-publish-p2-updatesite/README.md

 Python bintray-publish-p2-updatesite
 ====================================

-Python script which allows to upload a p2 update-site to bintray.
+Python script which allows to manage a p2 update-site in Bintray.
 To run, clone this repository and execute the script, you must have python installed in your computer.

 **usage:**